Skip to main content

 What do Family accounts cost?

-The costs for using a Family account depend on the plans booked by the individual members.
-The administrator of the family account pays the costs of their chosen plan (Standard or Premium).
+The total cost of using a Family account depends on the respective plans that the individual members of the account have subscribed to.
+The Family account administrator pays the cost of their own chosen plan (Standard or Premium).

 Billing of Family accounts